 - B. Payment for transplant services is made under the Mississippi APR-DRG payment methodology including a policy adjustor.
-(Refer to Appendix A.) If access to quality services is unavailable under the Mississippi APR-DRG payment methodology, a case rate may be set. - A case rate is set at forty percent (40%) of the sum of average billed charges for transplant services as published in the most current Milliman U.S. Organ and Tissue Transplant Cost Estimates and Discussion.
-The transplant case rates are published on the agency's website at https://medicaid.ms.gov/providers/ fee-schedules-and- rates/. - 2.
-The Milliman categories comprising the sum of average billed charges include outpatient services received thirty (30) days pre-transplant, procurement, hospital transplant inpatient admission, physician services during transplant and onehundred eighty (180) days post (transplant) discharge.
-Outpatient immunesuppressants and other prescriptions are not included in the case rate.
+(Refer to Appendix A.) If access to quality services is unavailable under the Mississippi APR-DRG payment methodology, a case rate may be set. - A case rate is set at forty percent (40%) of the sum of average billed charges for transplant services as published in the Milliman U.S. Organ and Tissue Transplant Cost Estimates and Discussion in effect as of July 1, 2019.
+The transplant case rates are published on the agency's website at https://medicaid.ms.gov/providers/fee-schedules-and-rates/. - 2.
+The Milliman categories comprising the sum of average billed charges include outpatient services received thirty (30) days pre-transplant, procurement, hospital transplant inpatient admission, physician services during transplant and one-hundred eighty (180) days post (transplant) discharge.
+Outpatient immune-suppressants and other prescriptions are not included in the case rate.